 3) NR gets better (lower load), back to step1.

-Figure 5.1.x shows, at high-level, how UE data traffic is routed, or aggregated, during the above steps.
+Figure 5.1.x shows, at high-level, how UE data traffic is routed or aggregated, during the above steps.
+In step 2, the assumption is that traffic aggregation is performed in the UE and CN.